 Intervening before a challenge becomes a crisis.
 Just as CPR training helps a person with no clinical training assist someone experiencing a physical crisis, Mental Health First Aid training helps a person assist someone experiencing a mental health or substance use challenge.
 In both situations, the goal is to help support an individual until appropriate professional help arrives.
 Mental Health First Aiders learn the 5-step Mental Health First Aid Action Plan (ALGEE): assess for risk of suicide or harm; listen nonjudgmentally; give reassurance and information; encourage appropriate professional help; and encourage self-help and other support strategies.
-Participants are also introduced to risk factors and early warning signs for mental health and substance use challenges, engage in experiential activities that build understanding of the impact of mental health and substance use challenges on individuals and families, and learn about evidence-supported treatment and self-help strategies.
+Participants are also introduced to risk factors and early warning signs for mental health and substance use challenges on individuals and families, and learn about evidence-supported treatment and self-help strategies.